risingfbk/magi/README.md

 Each machine has an NFS share mounted in `/vagrant` that can be used to share files between the host and the VMs.
 Indeed, it is used to share a `join.sh` script that can be used to join the worker nodes to the cluster.
 Once finished, you may want to remove it.
 Once finished, Vagrant will spit out a `config` file that can be used to interact with the cluster using `kubectl`.
 Please move it to `$HOME/.kube/config` and use it to interact with the cluster.

+Finally, remember to create a namespace for the experiments: `kubectl create namespace limited`.

 ### Registry

 Handling the registry is trickier as it requires some manual steps.
 Indeed, k8s and Docker strongly dislike self-signed certificates.